 Do not apologise.

-These little jokes about the inherent stupidity of women are normalising sexism.
-Furthermore, it stings briefly because it’s once again shoved back in my face that no matter what I do, I have failed at being a woman.
-I am not enough.
+Little jokes about the stupidity of women are normalising sexism.
+Furthermore, it stings briefly because it’s once again shoved back in my face that no matter what I do, I am not enough.
 I can never beat this, I can never be truly ‘seen’.

 Here’s the bad thing I shouldn’t admit: I don’t want to fight the war against sexism.
 I’m out, I’m not interesting in fighting anything.
 I just want to be myself.
 To not fear the words that come out of my own mouth, to not fear men’s response to them.
 To not feel beaten down by subconscious behaviours that take me back to old thought processes.